 Motorcycle riding gear is as huge a part of motorcycle riding as the ride itself.
 You’ll need to ensure your gear keeps you safe and that it’s comfortable.
 Riding in the cold, extreme heat or a downpour of rain can be distracting to your focus to the road.
 And it sure makes for one unpleasant ride if you’re not prepared with good motorcycle gear.
-Our guidelines here to buying motorcycle gear will help you make the best choices for your particular riding lifestyle.
+The guidelines here to buying motorcycle gear will help you make the best choices for your particular riding lifestyle.
 And once your initial investment is achieved, you’ll be set for a few years!

 Each type of motorcycle activity has its own special range of gear.
 If you ride off-road, or compete on a race-track, you’ll need gear designed for these styles of riding.
 Yet the first buying decisions can be a challenge particularly today when there are more options than every before!

 Motorcycle Rider Gear Essentials Include: